Lookup Fields

 | ------- | ---- | ------ | ------------------- |

-| ✓ | ✓ | ✓ | `v1.45.0\`+ |
+| ✓ | ✓ | ✓ | `v1.45.0+` |

 ### Configuration

-<table><thead><tr><th width="97.19140625">Field</th><th>Description</th></tr></thead><tbody><tr><td>CSV</td><td>The CSV file used to perform a lookup operation.
+<table><thead><tr><th width="97.19140625">Field</th><th>Description</th></tr></thead><tbody><tr><td>Source Type</td><td>The data source used to perform lookups.
+Choose CSV to look up values in a CSV file, or Redis to look up values in a Redis server.
+Defaults to CSV.</td></tr><tr><td>CSV</td><td>The CSV file used to perform a lookup operation.
 The file path should include the <code>.csv</code> extension, and the file must be accessible on the collector host at the specified path.</td></tr><tr><td>Context</td><td>The context of the lookup operation.
 The source field must exist here in order to perform a lookup.
 If a lookup succeeds, all matching fields are also added to this location.</td></tr><tr><td>Field</td><td>The field to lookup in the specified context.
 A lookup operation is performed if the name and value of this field match a header and value in the CSV file.
 Enter only the field name (e.g., <code>host.name</code> or <code>ip</code>), not an OTTL path expression (e.g., <code>resource["host.name"]</code> or <code>body["ip"]</code>).</td></tr></tbody></table>

 {% hint style="warning" %}